Socket 939: Technical specifications

 Socket 939 supports dual channel DDR SDRAM memory, with 6.4 GB/s memory bandwidth.
 Processors for this socket support 3DNow!, SSE2, and SSE3 (revision E or later) instruction sets.
 It features one 16 bit HyperTransport link running up to 1000 MT/s.

-In regards to video expansion slots, Socket 939 systems can be found with both AGP slots and PCI-E slots.
+In regards to video expansion slots, Socket 939 systems can be found with both AGP and PCIe slots.
+Only one slots can be used at a given time for video, however.
+The same thing can be found in some LGA 775 systems as well, especially for those with a VIA PT880 Pro chipset.

 Processors using this socket have 64KB each Level 1 instruction and data caches, and either 256KB, 512KB or 1 MB Level 2 cache.